308 West Blvd N, Columbia, MO 65203 573-463-5923 info@effectivechurch.com

 If you recruit well in the first place, you’ll get volunteers you can count on.
 Begin by making a commitment to recruit face-to-face.
 No more want ads or pleas from the pulpit.
 Identify the people you want to serve and go after them.

-However, the second criterion is as important as the first.
-Anyone you recruit needs to support and reflect the congregation’s DNA (mission, values, vision).
-Too often, churches put passionate people into leadership with the hopes they’ll get on board with the church’s mission, and then wonder why there’s so much conflict across the congregation.
+The first criterion for recruiting anyone for any position should be that they support and reflect the congregation’s DNA (mission, values, vision).
+Too often, churches put people into leadership with the hopes they’ll get on board with the church’s mission, and then wonder why there’s so much conflict across the congregation.

 Hint: don’t put anyone in leadership you don’t trust – the same goes for the rank-and-file volunteer.